Blade: The Series: Cancellation

 On September 28, 2006, Jill Wagner announced that there would be no second season of the show.
 The next day, Spike announced in a press release that the show would not be picked up.
 As a response to a letter in Wizard Magazine, series writer/producer Geoff Johns stated that "the network didn't want to cancel it, I just think Spike TV is still a young network, and the price it was costing to make...they just weren't able to do it".

-Home Media
+Home media

 iTunes and DVD

 Blade: The Series was the second TV show to premiere on iTunes before ever having aired on mainstream television.
 The short-lived Law & Order spin-off Conviction was the first.

 The pilot episode of the series was released on DVD as Blade: House of Chthon.
-The complete series was released in 2006 on a 4-disc DVD set by New Line Home Entertainment / Warner Bros., featuring the episodes revamped and alternated, with uncensored scenes considered "Too Graphic for TV".
+The complete series was released on February 12, 2008, on a 4-disc DVD set by New Line Home Entertainment / Warner Bros., featuring the episodes revamped and alternated, with uncensored scenes considered "Too Graphic for TV".

-Streaming

-The series is available to stream on The CW's free digital-only network, CW Seed, as well as on Tubi.tv.

-In August 2022, reports announced that the original Blade trilogy would stream on Hulu (a Disney-owned platform) and withdraw from HBO Max (although the film rights expired in 2012).
-However, it's currently unconfirmed if the series will also stream on the platform or when the franchise will join Disney+ worldwide.